 Increase the overall livability of communities in and around the I-210 corridor

-While development of the proposed system is under the financial sponsorship of Caltrans Headquarters, the system will be developed primarily by the local transportation agencies that have agreed to participate in its operation, in coordination with PATH.
+While development of the proposed system is under the financial sponsorship of Caltrans Headquarters, the system will be developed with cooperation of the local transportation agencies that have agreed to participate in its operation, in coordination with PATH.
 Project activities will include the design, development, installation, testing, and operation of various components of the ICM system, as well as the development of interfaces with existing monitoring and control systems.
 For example, the ICM Core System will be interfaced with traffic management systems owned by Caltrans, such as the Advanced Traffic Management System (ATMS).

+It is important to understand that rather than having a system delivered that meets all of the requirements in the system requirements specification on its first day of operation, the system is being developed in an iterative fashion, allowing learning and feedback between operation and design/implementation.
+As a result, this design attempts to accommodate all of the various requirements by providing a scalable, flexible, and extendable platform that can address these requirements in various ways based on the pilot’s experience.
+It is also expected that this approach will allow Caltrans and local agencies to address new discoveries and ideas that may be informed by future corridor operations and activities.

 Project Goals and Objectives